-- 1) Involve parents in their students' education and communicate the importance of parent engagement in the school and their child's academic experience. - 2) Work to increase attendance by honoring perfect attendance each six weeks with incentive prizes for students and monetary awards for teachers.
+- 1) Involve parents in their students' education and communicate the importance of parent engagement in the school and their child's academic experience. - 2) Work to increase attendance by honoring perfect attendance each six weeks with incentives for students and teachers.

 Strategy Description and Action Steps Person(s) Responsible Resources Evidence of Implementation of Strategy Evidence of Impact of Strategy Formative/ Summative Reviews Host Parent Involvement activities (4) throughout the year.
 Can include: Meet the Teacher Night/Title I meeting; Spring Open House/Title I Meeting; Goals Day (Conference with every parent).
-Asst.
-Prin; Teachers; Facilities; Advertising materials; Activity for the event; Funds for food Events posted on, Facebook, and/or website; Information distributed via the "Wednesday" folder sent home with every Elem student; Sign in sheets for each event student's progress or achievements at school; Parents helping with events F: Number of parents at each event.
+Principals; Asst.
+Prin.; Teachers; Facilities; Advertising materials; Activity for the event; Funds for food Events posted on, Facebook, and/or website; Information distributed via the "Wednesday" folder sent home with every Elem student; Sign in sheets for each event aware of their student's progress or achievements at school; Parents helping with events F: Number of parents at each event.
 Sign In sheets for documentation.
 Increased daily attendance.
-S: Increased student attendance and performance in school work and on STAAR tests. importance of attendance, good night's sleep, eating well before testing.
+S: Increased student attendance and performance in school work and on STAAR tests.

 Strategy Description and Action Steps Person(s) Responsible Resources Evidence of Implementation of Strategy Evidence of Impact of Strategy Formative/ Summative Reviews Ongoing updates on Social Media Supt.; Principals; Asst.
-Prin; Facebook Account; Updated information for each campus Views of the Facebook post; Attendance of parents at advertised events; More parents asking about their child and upcoming events school and understanding how involvement F: Number of parents at each event.
+Prin.; Facebook Account; Updated information for each campus Views of the Facebook post; Attendance of parents at advertised events; More parents asking about their child and upcoming events aware of their child's activities at school and understanding how involvement F: Number of parents at each event.
 Increased student attendance because they don't want to miss school.
 S: Increased student attendance percentages and increased student achievement in all areas Host Career Day for Secondary students in Spring Principal; Asst.
-Prin; Counselors; Secondary Staff Some supplies for presentations; Time Schedule for Groups of students to rotate through the presentations use the information F: Number of students participating and actively engaged.
+Prin.; Counselors; Secondary Staff for Schedule for Groups of students to rotate through the presentations summary about each presentation and how they could use the information F: Number of students participating and actively engaged.
 S: Number of students that enroll in college or a postsecondary trade school or the military.
 Provide perfect attendance incentive awards for students with perfect attendance and for A/B honor roll.
-Principals; Asst Prin; Counselor; Staff Local funds for awards Daily attendance is increased by both students and teachers F: Student success is increased due to teachers and students being in the classroom more.
+Utilize a drawing for teachers with perfect Principals; Asst.
+Prin.; Counselor; Staff Local funds for awards Daily attendance is increased by both students and teachers teachers with 100% attendance each six weeks.
+F: Student success is increased due to teachers and students being in the classroom more.
 S: STAAR scores improved - more students move to Approaches or better.
 Fewer students in summer school for attendance credit recovery.

-Strategy Description and Action Steps Person(s) Responsible Resources Evidence of Implementation of Strategy Evidence of Impact of Strategy Formative/ Summative Reviews the Superintendent's Advisory SAC members; Teachers; meeting; Goals Days attendance expectations for their student, themselves and understand the responsibilities of the Goals Day and having conversations of expectations with teachers F: Student success is increased due to parents being aware of student, parent and teacher expectations and responsibilities.
+Strategy Description and Action Steps Person(s) Responsible Resources Evidence of Implementation of Strategy Evidence of Impact of Strategy Formative/ Summative Reviews Parent Involvement policies will be reviewed and revised annually by the Superintendent's Advisory Council (SAC) to be used during Goals Days.
+SAC members; Teachers; meeting; Goals Days attendance expectations for their student, themselves and understand the responsibilities of the having conversations of expectations with teachers F: Student success is increased due to parents being aware of student, parent and teacher expectations and responsibilities.
 S: Increased Student Performance on STAAR and in the classroom; Increased attendance percentages.